stipsl/Sigh/README.md

 You unfriended my partner "out of nowhere", when you could've talked to him about what bothered you.

 Anyways!!
-Here's the full screenshots :P
+Here are the full screenshots :P

 <img src=https://files.catbox.moe/ne648y.jpg>
 <img src=https://files.catbox.moe/7a55c5.jpg>